Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

 Firmware updates can be stopped if required.
 This is useful given only one action can be run at a time.
 This is to protect hardware from multiple actions trying to modify it at the same time.

 **IMPORTANT:** If a Redfish update is already in progress, the abort will not stop that process on the device.
 It is likely the device will update.
 If the device needs to be manually power cycled (`needManualReboot`), it is possible that the device will update, but not actually apply the update until its next reboot.
-Admins must verify the state of the system after an abort.
+Administrators must verify the state of the system after an abort.
 Only perform an abort if truly necessary.
 The best way to check the state of the system is to do a snapshot or do a dry-run of an update.

 #### Procedure